Newar language: Origin

-According to the Linguist Glover, Newar and Chepang language must have diverged around 2200 BC.
+According to the linguist Glover, Newar and Chepang must have diverged around 2200 BC.
 It is estimated that Newar shares 28% of its vocabulary with Chepang.
 At the same time, a very large and significant proportion of Newari vocabulary is Indo-European in origin, by one estimate more than 50%, indicating an influence of at least 1,600 years from Indo-European languages, first from Sanskrit, Maithili, Persian, and Urdu and today from Hindi, Nepali and English.